 - protect our legal rights and interests (including legal claims and preparing our defence in litigation);

-- monitor, maintain and improve internal business processes, information, and data, technology and communication solutions and services;
+- monitor, maintain, and improve internal business processes, information, data, technology, and communication solutions and services;

-- ensure network information security, including monitoring Browsers’ and Users’ access to our information technology for the purpose of preventing cyber-attacks, unauthorized use of Website and prevention or detection of crime;
+- ensure network information security, including monitoring Browsers’ and Users’ access to our information technology for the purpose of preventing cyber-attacks, unauthorized use of Websites, and prevention or detection of crime;

 - send you relevant marketing information (including details of other services provided by us which we believe may be of interest to you), but only where you are a Member of the Website;